Panos997/Projects/Bone X Ray Classification Using Deep Learning/README.md

 drive.mount('/content/drive/')
 ```

-which indicates that the project was trained inside Google Colab using Google Drive storage.
+which indicates that the project was developed and executed inside Google Colab using Google Drive storage.

 ---

-# Medical AI Focus

-The project explores how deep learning models can support medical imaging workflows by identifying abnormalities in X-ray images.

-The system is designed as an experimental educational project and not as a production-ready medical diagnosis system.
+# Experimental Workflow

+The notebook was structured as a deep learning experimentation environment for testing multiple CNN training workflows on medical X-ray data.

+The experimentation process includes:

+- preprocessing experimentation
+- CNN configuration testing
+- hyperparameter tuning
+- validation monitoring
+- performance comparison
+- evaluation analysis

+The objective was to identify which configurations perform better for bone X-ray abnormality classification tasks.

 ---